snehadas/snehadas.github.io/_pages/about.md

 ---
 Bio
 ======
-I am a postdoctoral researcher at Technical University of Denmark, in the statistics and data analysis section, Department of Applied Mathematics and Computer Science
+I am an Assistant Professor in the Statistics and Data Analysis Section at the Technical University of Denmark and a speech researcher working on multi-sensory data modeling.

+I primarily identify as a speech-scientist, and am usually fascinated by all things signals.

 Research Projects and Interests